victorcas04/PartyRush/README.md

 ### TODO LIST

- - Bugfix: menu descriptions next and previous not working correctly
  - Bugfix: controller not working on menus
+ - New: Make release on git

+##### On Hold

+Feedback:
  - New: Camera shake and rumble on death and merge

-##### On Hold
- - Finish: Implement "Move into conga" behaviour
- - New: Add commands to enable/disable debug messages and other utils
+ - New: Add bg music, sfx when moving, dying, merging and completing the level

+ Gameplay:
+ - New: Add some kind of stats (number of moves, time, deaths, number of merges, etc) so we can add an score or something

+ Setings:
  - New: Add settings for audio
+ - New: Add settings for camera shake and rumble
  - New: Add colorblind support (shapes)

- - New: Make release on git
+Prg and utils:
+ - New: Add commands to enable/disable debug messages and other utils